-Fennia Life’s premiums written increased by more than 60 per cent to EUR 152.5 million (EUR 94.5 million).
-According to preliminary information from the Federation of Finnish Financial Services, premiums written in the sector as a whole came to EUR 5.9 billion (EUR 5.4 billion).
-Measured by total premiums written, Fennia Life’s market position strengthened significantly.
-Of the company’s total premiums written, life insurance accounted for EUR 124.6 million (EUR 65.6 million) and pension insurance for EUR 27.9 million (EUR 28.8 million).
-The premiums written for pension insurance taken out by companies grew despite the decline in the premiums written for private pension insurance policies.
-Premiums written on unit-linked insurances increased to EUR 109.8 million (EUR 53.4 million), accounting for 72 per cent (57%) of the company’s total premiums written.
-Premiums written on regular premium contracts stood at EUR 47.6 million (EUR 47.4 million), accounting for 31 per cent (50%) of total premiums written.
+Fennia Life’s total premium income including the reinsurers’ share rose by 31 per cent and the strong growth for the second consecutive year led to the company’s highest-ever premium income at EUR 199.8 million (EUR 152.5 million).
+Of the company’s total premiums written, life insurance accounted for EUR 165.4 million (EUR 124.6 million) and pension insurance for EUR 34.4 million (EUR 27.9 million).
+The premiums written for pension insurance taken out by companies continued to grow despite the decline in the premiums written for private pension insurance policies.
+On 1 February 2015, a group pension insurance portfolio transferred to Fennia Life from Nordea Life Insurance Finland and the savings and premium income of the transferred portfolio strengthened Fennia Life’s position as a provider of companies’ pension insurance.
+Premiums written on unit-linked insurances increased dramatically to EUR 158.3 million (EUR 109.8 million), accounting for 79 per cent (72%) of the company’s total premiums written.
+Premiums written on regular premium contracts stood at EUR 52.9 million (EUR 47.6 million), accounting for 26 per cent (31%) of total premiums written.

-Claims paid decreased to EUR 77.5 million (EUR 84.2 million).
-There were fewer surrenders than in the comparison year and they accounted for EUR 27.7 million (EUR 31.4 million) of claims paid.
-The repayment of benefits amounted to EUR 7.4 million (EUR 9.8 million).
-Pensions were paid in the amount of EUR 32.2 million (EUR 31.8 million) and death and disability benefits in the amount of EUR 5.4 million (EUR 6.5 million).
+Claims paid rose to EUR 83.2 million (EUR 77.5 million).
+There were slightly more surrenders than in the comparison year and they accounted for EUR 30.6 million (EUR 27.7 million) of claims paid.
+The repayment of benefits amounted to EUR 3.4 million (EUR 7.4 million).
+Pensions were paid in the amount of EUR 33.7 million (EUR 32.2 million) and death and disability benefits in the amount of EUR 11.5 million (EUR 5.4 million).

-Operating expenses increased to EUR 11.9 million (EUR 10.6 million).
-Close to half of the increase in operating expenses resulted from the growth in the business volume and investments made therein, and other increases in expenses resulted mainly from expected growth in expenses and depreciations related to information systems, including preparations for the Solvency II framework.
-Taking into consideration fee and commission income from funds which form the investments of the unit-linked insurance, the expense ratio would have been 108.8 per cent (105.6 per cent).
+Operating expenses increased to EUR 13.5 million (EUR 11.9 million).
+The increase in operating expenses has resulted from a growth in the volume of business and investments made in it.
+The growth in investments also materialised as increased expense loading.
+Taking into consideration fee and commission income from funds which form the investments of the unit-linked insurance, the expense ratio was 100.8 per cent (108.8 per cent).

-At year-end, the value of investments stood at EUR 721 million (EUR 693 million).
-Bonds and long-term fund investments accounted for 41 per cent of the investment portfolio, and money market investments and deposits for 10 per cent.
-Shares, equity fund investments and capital trusts accounted for 26 per cent, real estate investments for 22 per cent, and loan receivables and other investments for 1 per cent.
-In addition, the Group had EUR 511 million (EUR 398 million) in assets covering unit-linked insurances.
+At year-end, the current value of investments stood at EUR 749 million (EUR 721 million).
+Bonds and long-term fund investments accounted for 39 per cent of the investment portfolio, and money market investments and deposits for 20 per cent.
+Shares, equity fund investments and capital trusts accounted for 18 per cent, real estate investments for 22 per cent, and loan receivables and other investments for 1 per cent.
+Assets covering unit-linked insurances grew strongly to EUR 723 million (EUR 511 million).

-During the year under review, the members of Fennia Life’s Board of Directors were: Managing Director Mikael Ahlbäck (Chairman); Matti Ruohonen (Vice Chairman); Managing Director Antti Kuljukka; Director Antti Niemelä until 18 November 2014 and Deputy Managing Director Eero Eriksson.
+During the year under review, the members of Fennia Life’s Board of Directors were: Managing Director Mikael Ahlbäck (Chairman); Matti Ruohonen (Vice Chairman); Managing Director Antti Kuljukka; CEO Juha-Pekka Halmeenmäki (as of 1 Sep.
+2015) and Deputy Managing Director Eero Eriksson.